Chai-mae/SpreadSheet/README.md

 **<h2>Introduction</h2>**

-*A text editor is a tool that allows a user to create and revise documents in a computer.
+* A text editor is a tool that allows a user to create and revise documents in a computer.
 Though this task can be carried out in other modes, the word text editor commonly refers to the tool that does this interactively.
 Earlier computer documents used to be primarily plain text documents, but nowadays due to improved input-output mechanisms and file formats, a document frequently contains pictures along with texts whose appearance (script, size, colour and style) can be varied within the document.
 Apart from producing output of such wide variety, text editors today provide many advanced features of interactiveness and output.

-*In this project we create a text editor using the QPlainTextEditor library with Qt Designer:
+* In this project we create a text editor using the QPlainTextEditor library with Qt Designer for a rapid design of it features:

 ![1](https://user-images.githubusercontent.com/93831197/146658849-cd8eff47-7616-4335-a31e-7843e660b45f.jpeg)

+** Functionality**
+Here is the code the functionality of the Text Editor :
 ```javascript
 void textEditor::on_action_Exit_triggered()
 {